Last updated 10th June, 2025

 If you have any concerns regarding the safety of your new boiler installation or believe your engineer did a poor job, contact them as soon as possible.
 They must either fix any issues they caused or compensate you for the expense of employing a new engineer.
 You shouldn't have to be concerned if you've employed a Gas Safe engineer.

 Moving your boiler is a big job, and you want to be happy with where it ends up.
-When you need to repressurise your boiler, how easy will it be to get to it?
-Is it possible for an engineer to get to it without difficulty?
+You should examine how easy it will be to install the boiler in the location you have picked and whether or not it's practical to do so.

 Although there are plenty of options on where you can move your boiler, there are many safety regulations to consider.
 To guarantee that the system is safe to use and compliant with current legislation, your installer will have to follow a set of laws and regulations, including: